-This study aimed to assess adolescentparent communication on sexual and reproductive health and its associated factors mong the students at higher secondary schools in Tokha Municipality.
-Overall, adolescentparent communication on sexual and reproductive health was found to be 75.9%, which is quite good compared to the previous study conducted in Kailali (43%) (9) and Sankhu (55.9%) (Tuladhar, 2021), Nepal.
-More than half of the respondents (57.08%) had an authoritative parenting style, followed by an authoritarian (32.54%) and permissive style (10.38%), respectively.
+This study aimed to assess adolescentparent communication on sexual reproductive health and its associated factors among the students of higher secondary schools in Tokha Municipality.
+Overall adolescentparent communication on sexual reproductive health was found to be 75.9%, which was quite good compared to the previous study conducted on Kailali (43%) (9) and Sankhu (55.9%) (Tuladhar, 2021), Nepal.
+More than half of the respondents (57.08%) had an authoritative parenting style, followed by an authoritarian (32.54%) and a permissive (10.38%), respectively.
 It appeared that authoritative parenting methods, which are helpful for communication, were very common in the neighborhood.
-No previous studies were found on adolescent-parent communication regarding SRH with the study variable of parenting style.
-The present study has also reported on the association between parenting style and adolescent-parent communication regarding SRH.
-We can conclude that open communication between parents and their children could encourage and enable the children to communicate with their parents regarding sexual and reproductive health issues, challenges, and problems.
+There is no previous study found on adolescent-parent communication regarding SRH with the study variable of parenting style.
+The present study also reported the association between parenting style and adolescent-parent communication regarding We can conclude that communication between parents and their children could encourage and enable children to communicate with their parents regarding and reproductive health issues, challenges, and problems.

-Most of the respondents communicate with their mother (62.73%).
-Both male and female students felt that it was easier to communicate with their mother rather than their father.
-This demonstrates that mothers can teach and guide on Sexual and Reproductive Health education at their home in Nepalese society as needed.
-Regarding the knowledge of the 212 respondents in the present study, most of the responses were recorded for pubertal changes (93.9%), menstruation (92.9%), child or forced marriage (91%), pregnancy (93.4%), abortion (57.5%), STI (80.2%), sexual violence (87.3%), and contraceptive devices (82.1) respectively.
-A previous study conducted in Ethiopia (Wudineh et al., 2021) reported that (74.4%) of the respondents had knowledge about STIs, followed by (74.2%) of the respondents knowing contraception methods and (72.8%) when their first menstrual period had started.
-Comparing the present and previous study, the knowledge among the respondents was quite good in the present study conducted in Tokha among higher secondary level students.
-The knowledge of different SRHR topics was good among the respondents in this study due to them having various sources of information such as radio, television, the internet, and social media, and the changing and updated curriculum of the school regarding sexual education.
-Regarding the level of knowledge among the respondents (n=212) in the present study, 50% had adequate knowledge, whereas 50% had inadequate SRH knowledge.
-Hence, comprehensive sexuality education, through clubs and peer groups, to organize health education sessions will help to improve SRH-related knowledge.
+Most of respondents communicate with their mother (62.73%).
+Both male and female students feel easy to communicate with mother rather than father.
+It demonstrated that mother can teach and guide on Sexual and Reproductive Health education at their home in Nepalese society as needed.
+Regarding the knowledge among 212 respondents in the present study, most of responses were recorded for pubertal changes (93.9%), menstruation (92.9%), child or forced marriage (91%), pregnancy (93.4%), abortion (57.5%), STI (80.2%), sexual violence (87.3%), and contraceptive devices (82.1) respectively.
+The previous study conducted in Ethiopia (Wudineh et al., 2021) reported that (74.4%) of the respondents had knowledge about STIs, followed by (74.2%) of the respondents about contraception methods and (72.8%) when the first menstrual period started.
+While comparing the present and the previous study, the knowledge among respondents was quite good in the present study conducted in Tokha among higher secondary level students.
+The SRHR knowledge of different SRHR topics was good among the respondents in this study due to having various sources of information such as radio, television, the internet, and social media, and the changing and updated curriculum of the school regarding sexual education.
+Regarding the level of knowledge among the respondents (n=212) in the present study, 50% had adequate, whereas 50% had inadequate SRH knowledge.
+Hence, comprehensive sexuality education, through clubs and peer groups, seemed essential to organize health education sessions that will help improve SRH-related knowledge.